List of poker hands: High card

 High card, also known as no pair or simply nothing, is a hand that does not fall into any other category, such as ("high card, king" or "king-jack-high" or "king-high").
+It ranks below one pair.
 Note that under ace-to-five low rules, straights, flushes and straight flushes are not possible, so such hands are instead high card hands.
-It ranks below one pair.